giantswarm/docs/src/content/advanced/forcing-cgroupsv1/index.md

 In order to apply the changes, roll of the nodes is required.

-We recommend set the proper the annotation on the node pool before updating to the release `17.0.0`.
+We recommend to set the proper annotation on the node pool before updating to the release `17.0.0` or later.

 If you want to disable the feature you must remove the annotation from the [`MachinePool`]({{< relref "/ui-api/management-api/crd/machinepools.exp.cluster.x-k8s.io.md" >}}) custom resource.